In Another Recession, It Could Be Tough For Washington To Boost The Economy

 "They could do it.
 The question is how effective will it be," Zandi said.
 "I mean, the way quantitative easing works is it really is another way to lower interest rates — in this case, long-term interest rates."

-Those are also relatively low, with the benchmark rate below three percent, quite a bit lower than it was just before the last recession.
+Those are also relatively low, with the benchmark rate below 3 percent, quite a bit lower than it was just before the last recession.

 Spend to gain?